Islandora/documentation/docs/installation/docker-compose.md

 - Used `make demo`
 - Are using a custom Drupal image
-- Don't want to bother with setting up a development environmen right now
+- Don't want to bother with setting up a development environment right now

 You can use an embedded VSCode that's available at port 8443.
 To enable it